HBO Max UK: price, plans, supported devices and how to watch

 Sky

 Sky is the most integrated option.
-From launch, HBO Max Basic with Ads is included automatically at no extra cost for both new and existing Sky Ultimate TV customers, with access built directly into the interface on Sky Stream, Sky Glass and Sky Q.
+HBO Max Basic with Ads is included automatically at no extra cost for both new and existing Sky Ultimate TV customers, with access built directly into the interface on Sky Stream, Sky Glass and Sky Q.

 Higher HBO Max tiers can be added as upgrades if you want improved video quality or more simultaneous streams.